Lovrom8/RSMods/docs/asio-drop-pedal.md

 [troubleshooting](#troubleshooting).
 The engine cannot change without relaunching, since the hooks bind the audio driver for the session.

-To require this engine, set `[Drop Pedal] Engine = Asio` in `RSMods.ini` or the settings app.
-The default `Automatic` setting uses ASIO when the chain appears and otherwise uses the Cable Drop Pedal.
-Forced `Asio` logs an error and stays inactive if the ASIO chain never appears.
+To require this engine, set `[Drop Pedal] Engine = asio` in `RSMods.ini` or the settings app.
+The default `automatic` setting uses ASIO when the chain appears and otherwise uses the Cable Drop Pedal.
+Forced `asio` logs an error and stays inactive if the ASIO chain never appears.

 ## How it works